 4.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is.
 (See Appendix 2).
-Leaflets are provided on signing in to the schools and their responsibilities whilst on site are made explicit.
+Leaflets are provided on signing to the school and their responsibilities whilst on site are made explicit.

-4.5 The DSLs, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Board at least once every three years.
+4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Partnership at least once every three years.
 The DSL and alternate will attend Designated Safeguarding Lead (DSL) training provided by the Local Authority every two years.
 In addition to formal training, DSL will ensure that they update their knowledge and skills at regular intervals, but at least annually, to keep up with any developments relevant to their role.
-We ensure all appropriate staff access e-courier and disseminate national and local updates to staff, and attend DSL cluster meetings.
+The DSLs access ecourier and disseminate national and local updates to staff and attend DSL cluster meetings.